commitdev/docs/docs/eps/ep-pilot.md

 - Take note of any recurring tasks, meetings or reminders you played a key role in (daily, monthly, weekly, quarterly)
 - Is there any login information that might be important to transfer ownership of?
 - Take note of any priorities for the upcoming sprint(s) that you didn’t get to
 - Designate a key point of contact with whom your OOO will point people towards, and can field internal questions to.
-Ensure that they have context on the questions they might receive?
+Ensure that they have context on the questions they might receive.
 - Provide them your information to contact you in a true emergency
 - If there’s anyone you’d like to stay in touch with, get their contact information
 - Ask for and offer references and recommendations on LinkedIn